Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Priya Sharma

 Got it.
 PA going now.
-Wedding party heads-up to the bride's father — he's ex-military, he'll keep them moving.
+Heads-up to the bride's father — ex-military, he'll keep them moving.

 ASSESSMENT: OPTIMAL RESPONSE

-This is the fire-safety-textbook proportionate response to a Zone 4 alarm in a compartmented hotel with sleeping accommodation.
-You have followed the Fire Action Plan steps in order: Raise / Call / Evacuate (zone) / Account / Don't re-enter.
-Activating the PEEP teams to Floor 3 is the move that will be visible to the FRS.
-Mrs Ashby is escorted by Floor Marshal calmly down the east staircase, with someone speaking to her by name.
-Mr Khan is brought down the same route.
-Both reach the assembly point in their dressing gowns, alert and dignified.
-Your Article 14 plan, which has been on the staff noticeboard for two years, has just been used as designed.
-The board will read this incident report.
-It is defensible.
+Textbook proportionate response to a Zone 4 alarm in a compartmented hotel with sleeping accommodation.
+Fire Action Plan steps in order: Raise / Call / Evacuate (zone) / Account / Don't re-enter.
+PEEP activation to Floor 3 will be visible to the FRS.
+Mrs Ashby is escorted calmly down the east staircase, someone speaking to her by name.
+Mr Khan via the same route.
+Both reach the assembly point dignified.
+Your Article 14 plan — on the noticeboard for two years — has just been used as designed.
+Defensible to the board.

 00:00:00 RED 01 — The Alarm